 Money-back guarantee: 30 DAYS

-We’ve put a plethora of the top-rated VPNs through some rigorous testing, and NordVPN comes out on top each time.
+We’ve rigorously tested a number of the top-rated VPNs, and NordVPN comes out on top each time.
 Indeed, this is the VPN provider we recommend for use with Firefox and Chrome.
-Based in Panama, NordVPN operates a network of more than 6,000 servers spanning 111+ countries.

-It provides users with exceptionally fast, reliable connections that are ideal for streaming and is capable of unlocking a ton of geo-restricted sites.
-You can easily stream Netflix US (and other Netflix libraries), Hulu, HBO, BBC iPlayer, Amazon Prime Video, and lots more.
-If you have any issues finding the right server to connect to, a 24/7 live chat customer service agent is always available to help.
+If you have issues finding the right server to connect to, a 24/7 live chat customer service agent is always available to help.

 When you connect to a server, NordVPN’s browser extension will automatically change your Firefox or Chrome geolocation data to match the VPN location you’re connected to.
-This means that as long as you’re using the VPN, you never have to worry about changing any settings manually; just connect to the appropriate server and you’re good to go.
+This means that as long as you’re using the VPN, you never have to worry about changing any settings manually; just connect to the appropriate server, and you’re good to go.

 Read our full review of NordVPN.